 Heading out of Johannesburg we travel north to Botswana, our destination the Khama Rhino Sanctuary, near the Kalahari Desert.

-Our first game drive takes place at dusk, an excellent time to search for game as many animals are active now that the day has cooled.
-On return from our exciting game drive in Khama Rhino Sanctuary, we relax beside the campfire under a canopy of stars at our campsite that has facilities.
+Our first game drive takes place at dusk, an excellent time to search for wildlife as many animals are active now that the day has cooled.
+On return from our exciting game drive in Khama Rhino Sanctuary, we relax beside the campfire under a canopy of stars at our campsite that has facilities (accommodation upgrades available).

 We continue journeying north to Maun, which, despite being the gateway to the Okavango Delta and consequently visited by many tourists, still has a rural feel.

 The world's largest inland delta was created by the waters of the Okavango River feeding into the arid Kalahari Desert from the Angolan highlands.
 The many animals and birds living in this arid area flock to the delta creating a magnificent safari destination, which we will explore over the next few days.

 Tonight we camp just outside of Maun, at a basic campsite with shared facilities and WiFi access (accommodation upgrades available).